FL03/rstm/README.md

 ***

-_**The library is currently in the early stages of development and is still settling in on a feel for the api.**_

 Welcome to `rstm`!
 This crate provides a simple and easy-to-use interface for creating and executing Turing machines.
 The crate is designed to be flexible and extensible, allowing developers to create and execute a wide range of Turing machines.
 Furthermore, the crate focuses on efficiency and leverages feature-gating to reduce overhead.

 ## Features